 His company needed to make their software more scalable to prepare the business for future growth.
 This required modernizing and re-inventing the entire technology stack—a tall order for any engineering team.
 But this project was further complicated by the fact that Roger was working for a publicly-traded company, and had a relatively small band of programmers dedicated to the rebuild.

 This challenge would go on to be one of the most consequential trials of Roger’s career, shaping him into the software leader he is today.

 “It was a fantastic technical challenge and professional leadership opportunity,” Roger told us.
 “Really being able to jump into something like that and not only have to chart a challenging technical course, but also having to lead and execute a project when you don’t really have a team or budget or title.
 It was all leading by influence and not by mandate.”

-How was Roger able to take an undersized group of software engineers and complete such a massive project?
+How was Roger able to take an undersized group of software engineers and programmers to complete such a massive project?

 Here are some lessons from his story:

 When To Use Your “Boss Card,” And When To Stay Away